-Deadlift is one of the best strength and muscle building exercises you can do.
+It is one of the best strength and muscle building exercises there is.

-At a first glance, the move doesn't seem complicated.
-But it uses nearly every muscle group in the body, and since it's a hip dominant exercise, it's great for targeting the glutes, hamstrings, and the lower back.
+At first glance, the exercise doesn’t seem complicated.
+But it uses nearly every muscle group in the body, and since it’s a hip dominant exercise, it’s great for targeting the glutes, hamstrings, and the lower back.

 And by strengthening many muscle groups, the deadlift is a great bang for your buck type of exercise.

-Overall, it is great exercise to include in your training program.
+Overall, it is a great exercise to include in your training program.